btonasse/aiopulse/README.md

-# reqme
+# aiopulse

 A library for bulk sending and processing of async requests